 Pronunciation of Arabic: There are many sounds in Arabic that aren’t used in English.
 It sounds totally alien for this reason.
 There aren’t tones, but frankly, even without tones, I think the pronunciation of Arabic is in the same league as Chinese.

 Pronunciation of dialects is a little easier, with Egyptian Arabic being softest on the ears, and Lebanese/Eastern Arabic roughly in the same league.
 People from all Arab regions generally say they think Egyptians and Lebanese have the “nicest” sounding dialects.

 How to learn Arabic anyway

-If you’re committed to getting out of your comfort zone and learning a dialect of Arabic like we did, here’s what we’d suggest.
+If you’re committed to getting out of your comfort zone and learning a dialect of Arabic as we did, here’s what we’d suggest.